 - Tramadol has a low potential for abuse relative to the drugs or substances in schedule III.
 The abuse potential of tramadol is comparable to the schedule IV controlled substance propoxyphene;

 - Tramadol has a currently accepted medical use in treatment in the U.S. Tramadol and other tramadol-containing products are approved for marketing by the FDA to manage moderate to moderately severe pain; and,

 - Abuse of tramadol may lead to limited physical dependence or psychological dependence relative to the drugs or other substances in schedule III.

-Tramadol is used for moderate to severe pain in patients that have fibromyalgia, arthritis and other painful conditions.
-It is a synthetic opiate that when used inproperly could become habit forming.
+Tramadol is used for moderate to severe pain in patients that have fibromyalgia, arthritis, and other painful conditions.
+It is a synthetic opiate that, when used improperly, could become habit forming.
 This medication has been a controlled substance in other countries from the time it was introduced.
-It is only now the United States cracks down on drug companies for the abuse of this drug.
+It was uncontrolled in the United States for almost 20 years before the DEA cracked down on drug companies for the abuse of this drug.

 The American Psychological Association suggests that prompt management of stressful events by a non-pharmacological mechanism helps in preventing substance abuse issues, especially of tramadol.
 Stressful events produce anxiety, agitation, and physical symptoms like headaches and body aches requiring persistent tramadol ingestion.
 If these stressful events become routine, most people don’t realize they are growing an addiction to tramadol.